oscardarwin/mazonic/README.md

 ## Fix backlinks making the level too easy.

 ## TO RELEASE:

-### Sort Out Selector
-Animation on selector screen after game state change Sort out selection with touch screen.
+Display level time if available.

-### Melodies
+### Other

-better sounding marimba
-reverb?
-move melody speed to melody generation add remaining hidden melodies.
+Better color picking for non Icosahedron

+## TO RELEASE ANDROID TEST:
 Some notes are being skipped when moving fast?
-Remove pulsing from melody line

-### Other

-Better color picking for non Icosahedron take away selector and replay buttons on first play of level.

 ### Daily Challenges

-Create Daily Logo
-Make Selector Screen Show 3 different Daily challenges.
 Social Media

+## LATER:
+Animation on selector screen after game state change

 ## Possible Polyhedra vertex numbers: